-Property Valuations for Estate Settlement by West Michigan Appraisal
+Estate Settlement Appraisals in MI by West Michigan Appraisal

-Settling an estate is often stressful, but a very important job.
-As an executor you have been entrusted to carry out the wishes of the deceased as promptly and exactly as possible.
-You can count on us to act quickly and with as much empathy to the feelings of everyone left behind.
+Estate settlement is often stressful, but a very important job.
+As an executor you have been entrusted to carry out the wishes of the departed as swiftly and exactly as possible.
+You can count on us to act quickly and with as much understanding to the feelings of everyone in bereavement.

-Contact us as soon as possible to discuss your personal estate appraisal requirements and how we can put our knowledge to work for you.
+Contact us as soon as possible to discuss your specialized estate appraisal requirements and how we can put our experience to work for you.

-Commonly, settling an estate requires an irrefutable appraisal report to suggest fair market value for the home to the satisfaction of the parties involved.
-We understand that in this time of loss, ordering an appraisal is the furthest thought from your mind.
-Because of this, now and then there will be times that the date of an appraisal report differs from the date of your loss.
-West Michigan Appraisal assures that our appraisers are knowledgeable about the procedures and requirements requested by the IRS and MI revenue agencies to produce a retroactive appraisal with an effective date and fair market value estimate matching the exact date your loved one passed away.
-The ethical requirements listed within the Uniform Standards of Professional Appraisal Practice (USPAP) attunes our appraisers to confidentiality, guaranteeing the fullest degree of privacy for you and your loved ones.
+Usually, settling an estate requires an clear appraisal report to determine fair market value for the home to the satisfaction of the parties involved.
+We sympathize that in this time of loss, ordering an appraisal is the furthest thought from your mind.
+Of course, you have to take care of your family first.
+West Michigan Appraisal assures that our staff are accustomed to the procedures and requirements requested by the IRS and MI revenue agencies to produce a retroactive appraisal with an effective date and fair market value estimate matching the exact date you suffered the loss of your loved one.
+The ethical obligations listed within the Uniform Standards of Professional Appraisal Practice (USPAP) conforms our company to confidentiality, ensuring the fullest degree of privacy for all parties involved.

-Opinions of value used in documents provided to the revenue authorities absolutely should be supported by an accurate report as to how the appraiser acquired his conclusions.
+Opinions of value displayed in documents provided to the revenue authorities definitely should be backed by an accurate report as to how the appraiser arrived at his conclusions.